 4) DIALOG+ reflects an attempt to develop an intervention specifically for the given setting.
 It reflects principles of an elaborate therapeutic model, i.e. SFT.
 More process evaluation is required to identify what mechanisms precisely are involved in the improvements seen in the intervention group in the trial.
 Evidence of process evaluation may be linked to further considerations of therapeutic models to improve the intervention.
 DIALOG+ is not intended to be the final product of research, but an important – and hopefully encouraging – step in advancing patient-clinician interaction and improving treatment outcomes.

 5) Finally, among the various explanations for why such a brief and inconsistently implemented intervention like DIALOG+ can have such a substantial effect as compared to other more costly and intensive treatments, one potentially important aspect is that DIALOG+ is not a separate treatment, and not a technology that is administered by a specialist.
-It rather changes and utilises the existing TR in CMHTs to initiate positive change and help the patients to improve their QOL.
-This may encourage future research focusing on how the potential benefits in existing TRs can be maximised instead of designing new specialised services.
+It rather changes and utilises the existing therapeutic relationship in CMHTs to initiate positive change and help the patients to improve their quality of life.
+This may encourage future research focusing on how the potential benefits in existing therapeutic relationships can be maximised instead of designing new specialised services.

 In summary, the authors believe that the programme has achieved its objectives, and hope that the overall positive findings will be followed up by further research and actual improvements in routine care.